We are a group of separate companies that co-operate together under agreement and licence, but are not legally connected.

 During the course of our relationship with you we’ll retain personal data which is necessary to provide services to you.
 We’ll take all reasonable steps to keep your personal data up to date throughout our relationship.

-We’re are also subject to regulatory requirements to retain your data for specified minimum periods.
-These are, generally:
+We’re are also subject to regulatory requirements in the EEA, UK and USA to retain your data for specified minimum periods.
+These are in the EEA and UK, generally:

 • Five years for investment business